General Electric Company’s (GE) Marketing Mix or 4Ps – Analysis

-General Electric GE, marketing mix, 4P, product, place, promotion, price, aviation, business management case study analysis
+General Electric GE marketing mix, 4P, 4Ps, product, place, promotion, price, aviation business marketing strategy analysis

 A General Electric electrical meter.
-General Electric Company’s (GE) marketing mix or 4P sets strategies that address competitive challenges in the transportation, aerospace/aviation, healthcare, energy, oil and gas, and electric lighting industries.
+General Electric Company’s (GE) marketing mix or 4Ps reflects a marketing strategy that addresses competitive challenges in the aerospace/aviation industry.
 (Photo: Public Domain)

-General Electric Company (GE) maintains a stable and growing customer base through a marketing mix that incorporates strategies for diversification.
-General Electric’s generic strategy and intensive growth strategies influence this marketing mix.
-A company’s marketing mix or 4Ps is the set of strategies and tactics implemented for the purpose of fulfilling a marketing plan.
-These strategies pertain to the company’s product, place, promotion and price (4P) variables.
-In this case of GE, the target market is composed of customers in multiple industries, including the energy, oil and gas, electric lighting, aerospace, aviation, healthcare, and transportation industries.
-Considering such variety, GE’s marketing mix applies to various market conditions relevant to the multinational business.
-For example, the conditions of the aviation industry and the electric lighting industry are significant considerations in General Electric’s management.
+General Electric Company (GE) maintains a stable and growing customer base through a marketing mix that incorporates strategies for market penetration.
+General Electric’s generic competitive strategy and intensive growth strategies influence this marketing mix.
+A company’s marketing mix (4Ps) is the set of strategies and tactics implemented for the purpose of fulfilling a marketing plan and overall marketing strategy.
+These strategies pertain to the company’s product, place, promotion, and price (4P) variables.
+In the case of GE, the target market is composed of customers in multiple industries, including energy and aerospace.
+Considering this variety, GE’s marketing mix applies to various market conditions relevant to the multinational business.
+For example, the conditions of the aviation industry are significant considerations in General Electric’s management.
 Also, market trends and changes influence GE’s marketing success.
-These trends depend on the dynamics of the conglomerate’s industries of operation.
+These trends depend on the dynamics of the company’s industry.
 Appropriateness and responsiveness to industry trends are necessary in General Electric’s marketing mix success.

-In applying the strategies and tactics of the marketing mix or 4Ps, General Electric Company’s management addresses the changing needs of various industries, with consideration for the external factors that affect the business and its remote or macro-environment (Read: PESTEL/PESTLE Analysis of General Electric Company).
-For example, product characteristics, place selection, promotion strategies, and price points are established based on market conditions and the dynamics of GE’s competitors like Siemens and 3M.
-To secure its status as one of the world’s biggest conglomerates, General Electric must ensure that its marketing mix suits the varying trends of its industries and markets.
+In applying the strategies and tactics of the marketing mix or 4Ps, General Electric Company’s management addresses the changing needs of various industries, with consideration for the external factors that affect the business and its remote or macro-environment, as examined in the PESTEL/PESTLE analysis of General Electric Company.
+For example, product characteristics, place selection, promotion strategies, and price points are established based on market conditions and the dynamics of GE’s competitors, like Siemens and 3M.
+To secure its status as one of the world’s biggest companies, General Electric must ensure that its marketing mix suits the varying trends of its industries and markets.

 General Electric’s Products (Product Mix)